 5. Improves Skin Firmness

 Massaging the skin with facial massagers can amplify the benefits of anti-aging skin care products, thus giving better results.
-A study found that daily treatment with massage devices and anti-aging cream on the face and neck could improve skin texture, neck sagging, and facial wrinkles (5).
+A study found that daily treatment with massage devices and anti-aging cream on the face and neck increased expression of elastin fibers (5).
+This was seen with massaging devices that provide cyclic mechanical stimuli around 75Hz.

 Regular facials provide noticeable improvement in your skin.
 Facial therapies performed by trained aestheticians and skin care experts can help manage multiple skin issues like hyperpigmentation, wrinkles, blemishes, acne, and maintain skin elasticity.
 They select products and treatments according to your skin type, issues, and other factors.
 If you have not considered facial therapies yet, it is time to take the first step and say hello to healthy skin!